-Adding some electrical equipment to your vehicle can damage it or keep other things from working as they should.
+Notice: Adding some electrical equipment to your vehicle can damage it or keep other things from working as they should.
 This wouldn't be covered by your warranty.
-Check with your dealer before adding electrical equipment, and never use anything that exceeds the fuse rating.
+Check with your dealer before adding electrical equipment, and never use anything that exceeds the amperage rating.

 For information on accessing the connection and electrical hookup, please refer to your service manual.
-To order a service manual, see "Service Publications, Ordering" in the Index.
+To order a service manual, see Service Publications Ordering Information on page 7-9.